 INTRODUCTION

 Pumpkin (Cucurbita maxima L.) is an important vegetable crop which belongs to the genus Cucurbita and family Cucurbitaceae which also include; Squash, Watermelon, Cucumber and Muskmelons (Alekar et al., 2015).
 Pumpkin is a widely cultivated crop across the world but up to date global production figures is not available.
-However, according to FAO (2018) global production from 1994 to 2017 was more than 27 million tones with China and India among the top producers.
+However, according to FAO (2018), global production from 1994 to 2017 was more than 27 million tones with China and India among the top producers.

 The seeds and the fruits are used in various ways either by animals or human being.
 The seeds are used to feed animals and the fruits are eaten either raw or cooked (Stephen, 2014).
 Pumpkin beer is made from fermented pumpkin; it is a cherished alcohol of Indians and Pulp Kenyans (Abbaspour, 2014).
 It is also used for baking and pie filling or to thicken soups and compliment expensive condiments such as tomato especially at off seasons (Lawal, 2009).